 Other kinds of Tracking

 I mentioned at the beginning of the lesson that there are two other kinds of tracking: Planar and 3d tracking.
 A point tracker like the one in Fusion is good at analyzing the motion of a small group of pixels that move together, like that gun barrel.
 A planar tracker tracks much larger areas that all belong to the same, roughly-planar surface.
 It can detect not only rotation and scaling, but also changes in perspective, allowing you to track objects that rotate toward or away from the camera.
 The most obvious use for planar tracking is to add burned-in video screens to computer monitors or smartphones, but it can also accomplish other, more complex tasks.
 The most common stand-alone planar tracker on the market right now is Imagineer's Mocha.
 After Effects users may already be familiar with Mocha because a light version is included with AE.
-Nuke has a planar tracker built-in, and we expect Fusion to have one soon, perhaps as early as the next major version.
+Nuke has a planar tracker built-in, and Fusion added with with version 9, although it is restricted to the Studio version.

 A 3d tracker is used to create a virtual copy of the camera that was used to photograph a clip.
 Dozens to hundreds of individual point trackers are used to track different features in the clip, and their relative motion is used to estimate the location and motion of the camera.
 3d tracking usually relies on the presence of parallax in the scene—the difference in speed between objects that are at different distances from the camera.
-3d tracking in combination with photogrammetry techniques can be used not only to recreate the camera, but also a 3d replica of the environment itself, extracting the locations and colors of objects from the clip and applying that information in 3d software to create rough models.
+3d tracking in combination with photogrammetry techniques can be used not only to recreate the camera, but also a 3d replica of the environment itself, extracting the locations and colors of objects from the clip and applying that information in 3d software, or even in Fusion itself, to create rough models.
 There are several popular 3d tracking programs available: PFTrack, Syntheyes, 3D Equalizer, and Boujou are all common in production.
-In addition, Nuke and After Effects also contain 3d trackers, although they lack many of the features of stand-alone software.
-Again, Fusion will likely gain a 3d tracker in the near future, but it doesn't have one yet.
+In addition, with version 9, Fusion Studio joined both Nuke and After Effects in having its own 3d Camera Tracker built-in.

 In the next chapter, we'll talk about Rotoscoping and Keying, which are used to make more complex masks than the ones we have seen so far.
 See you then!